On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Introduction

 Two strings $ \myx, \myy \in \A_q^* $ are said to be confusable in a given communication channel if they can produce the same string at the output of that channel; they are said to be non-confusable otherwise.
 In our terminology, $ \myx $ and $ \myy $ are confusable if they have a common descendant, i.e., if $ D^*(\myx) \cap D^*(\myy) \neq \emptyset $.
 A set of strings $ \C \subseteq \A_q^* $ is said to be a \emph{zero-error} code \cite{shannon} for a given channel if every two different codewords $ \myx, \myy \in \C $ are non-confusable.
-In other words, a zero-error code is a code that is able to correct \emph{all} error patterns that can be realized in a given channel.
+Note that a zero-error code is able to correct \emph{all} error patterns that can be realized in the channel; namely, any given output string can be unambiguously decoded by the receiver as there is only one codeword from $ \C $ that could have produced it.
+A zero-error code $ \C \subseteq \A_q^n $ is said to be optimal if there is no other zero-error code $ \C' \subseteq \A_q^n $ such that $ |\C'| > |\C| $.